Jayminai/RealtyBridge/README.md

 ## Introduction

 Welcome to the RealtyBridge Real Estate GitHub project!
 This repository is dedicated to providing a comprehensive set of tools and resources for the real estate industry.
-Whether you're a real estate agent, developer, investor, or simply interested in the field, this project aims to help you navigate and excel in the real estate sector.
+Whether you're a real estate agent, developer, investor, or simply interested in the field, this project aims to Customer Service you navigate and excel in the real estate sector.

 ## Table of Contents